-As part of series looking into the many different styles of jazz, we’re taking a look at the music of a true guitar icon: Allan Holdsworth.
+As part of series looking into the great jazz guitarists in history, we’re taking a look at the music of a true guitar icon: Allan Holdsworth.

 Regularly listed as the greatest jazz fusion guitarist of all time, Allan Holdsworth has cemented his position as one of the most technically astonishing and important musicians of his generation.